Knowing when to exit a trade is arguably more important than knowing when to enter a trade.

 Plan B: Trailing Stop(s).

 Trailing stops can get you out of trades that aren’t moving fast enough.
-If your trade becomes sluggish and isn’t maintaining enough momentum to keep above a certain moving averages, a trailing stop can get you out.
+If for example your trade becomes sluggish and isn’t maintaining enough momentum to keep above a certain moving averages, a trailing stop can get you out.

 Plan C: Back Stop(s).